 I use a Zoom H4n digital recorder to record a lot of my audio when shooting with my mirrorless camera.
 However, this method also works with any digital recorder that has two independent inputs, such as the Zoom H5.

-This allows the mic signal to be recorded to two separate channels, at different levels.
+This allows the mic signal to be recorded to two separate channels, at two different input levels.
 The result will be your normal audio on the left channel and your safety audio on the right channel.
 You can then select the required audio in your video editor.

-In order to connect the microphone to both XLR inputs, I use a 12inch mic cable Y splitter with XLR female to dual XLR male connectors.
+To connect the microphone to both XLR inputs, I use a 12inch mic cable Y splitter with XLR female to dual XLR male connectors.
 Using the splitter cables enables me to feed the same audio into both external inputs.

 The Y mic cable splitter works well with my set up and is available inexpensively from Amazon.